Knowit-Experience-Norrland/FigmaConverter/README.md

 <img src="RM-images/figmaSettings.png" width="300" />

+Type in a name for the token and press enter to create a token.

 <img src="RM-images/accessToken.png" width="500" />

 The configuration is set to a .env-file and read by the figmaConverter.ts-file.

 The setup can be run multiple times and to add more than one document.
 After the first run, you’ll be asked if you want to change your access token.

 ## Usage